eccenca/cmem-plugin-robotreason/README.md

 - ObjectPropertyRange
 - ObjectPropertyDomain

+### Validate OWL2 profiles

+Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
+The ontology is annotated in the output graph.

 ### Maximum RAM Percentage

 Maximum heap size for the Java virtual machine in the DI container running the reasoning process.